 Better still, it packs down to the size of a coffee cup.

 19. VERSATILE TRAVEL SHAWL

 Keep your favourite traveller warm with this highly versatile travel blanket/shawl/scarf.

-An unbeatably useful travel gift, the Happyluxe wrap is also tasteful and stylish.
-Available in a range of colours, and made from lightweight and breathable machine-washable fabric, it is perfect for snuggling into on a draughty airplane or elegantly layered with other clothing.
+An unbeatably useful gift for women travellers, the Happyluxe wrap is also tasteful and stylish.
+Available in a range of colours, and made from lightweight and breathable machine-washable fabric, it is perfect for snuggling into on a draughty aeroplane or elegantly layered with other clothing.

 20. TEVA SPORTS SANDALS

 One of the biggest dilemmas I have when packing is selecting footwear.
 Which type?
 How many pairs are enough?
-How many pairs are too much?
+How many pairs are too many?

 Doubling as a sports shoe and sandal, Teva sandals have been a godsend over the years.
-Available in an array of styles and colours, there’s something for everyone, both men and women.
+Available in an array of styles and colours, there’s something for everyone, both women and men travellers.

 22. TRAVEL HEADLAMP